Camerooooon/dev-log/README.md

 dev-log
 ---
 This repository contains my logs for all my programming advancements.
 I hope I can keep make a log every single day.
+To use this script modify the `LOGS_DIRECTORY` variable to your desired directory, then create a file in there named `count` and set the contents to `0`, this will keep track of how many logs there are.